Home »

 Discuss the following questions in pairs:

-a) What do the bold words in the poem tell about each part of speech?
+do the bold words in the poem tell about each part of

 2. The sun was setting slowly in the west.